Rahul Easwar: Controversies

-When the Kerala Government decided to give the Raja Ravi Varma Puraskaram award to the artist M. F. Husain in 2007, Easwar initiated a campaign against him for alleged anti-Hindu sentiments resulting in the retraction of the award.
-Easwar has conducted campaigns for tribal rights in Kerala and was arrested along with thousand members of the Malayaraya Tribal Community.
+When Keralam Government decided to give the Raja Ravi Varma Puraskaram award to the artist M. F. Husain in 2007, Easwar initiated a campaign against him for alleged anti-Hindu sentiments resulting in the retraction of the award.
+Easwar has conducted campaigns for tribal rights in Kerala and was arrested along with thousand members of the Malayaraya Tribals.

-Easwar protested against the Travancore Devaswom Board in favour of letting members of the Malayaraya Scheduled Tribe (ST) community light the Makaravilakku light at Sabarimala.
+Easwar protested against the Travancore Devaswom Board and campaigned in favour of letting members of the Malayaraya Scheduled Tribe (ST) community light the Makaravilakku light at Sabarimala.
 He was detained by the police for leading the protest.

 Easwar defended Mata Amritanandamayi over controversies related to the allegations made by Gail Tredwell.
 He also congratulated the Travancore Royal Family for the victory in the Padmanabha Swamy Temple case and wishes to free all temples from government control.
 Easwar articulated the difference between the Makara Jyothi and Makara Vilakku, bringing closure to a long-standing controversy.
 He and MLA P.C George were engaged in a legal battle for the rights of the Malayaraya Tribals who were involved in the 'Makaravilakku' in Sabarimala.

 During an interview to India Today, Easwar pointed that temples have economic incentives to entertain crowds, which often results in the use of elephants for the spectacle.
 The root cause of mistreatment, he believes, is a lack of spiritual education.
 "Our temples have become carnival spaces and tourist places, devoid of spiritual meaning and content."
 Easwar recommended as a reform, one-hour Saturday spiritual education for Hindus, similar to Friday for Muslims and Sunday for Christians.
 He supports the cultivation of "Secular Hindu unity" in Kerala.
 He went to court against the hate speech by Hindu leader Sadhvi Prachi against the Muslim community.